Nepali-NLP-Group/Scrapper/README.md

 ### Running Script

-You can save this code as scrapetest.py and run it in your terminal using the command:
+You can run it in your terminal using the following command:

 $ python Scrapper.py http://kantipur.ekantipur.com कान्तिपुर